LGBT conversion therapy | Read Time 3-5 Minutes.

 Over 100 years after its invention, the disturbing procedure of conversion therapy is finally coming into reform.

 More than 370 religious leaders from 35 countries signed a new declaration that seeks a global ban on LGBT conversion therapy.
 The declaration, and it’s witnesses, aim to bring an end to the criminal process of LGBT conversion therapies.
 However, it also seeks forgiveness for the religious and homophobic practices that have harmed members of the LGBT community for centuries.

-The declaration is referred to as “Declaring the Sanctity of Life and the Dignity of All”.
-The declaration was set for Wednesday the 16th of December at the Foreign, Commonwealth and Development Office (FCDO).
-It was initiated by the Global Interfaith Commission on LGBT lives.
+The declaration is referred to as “Declaring the Sanctity of Life and the Dignity of All.”
+It was initiated by the Global Interfaith Commission on LGBT Lives and was set to go live on Wednesday the 16th of December at the Foreign, Commonwealth and Development Office (FCDO).
 However, due to London moving into Tier 3 restrictions, the conference was unfortunately moved online.

 “For too long, religious teachings have been misused – and are still being misused – to cause deep pain and offence to those who are lesbian, gay, bisexual, transgender, queer and intersex.
 This must change”.

 If you feel for any reason that a certain therapy or practice is discriminatory, speak up and fight for change.
-The dark history of LGBT conversion therapy could still be prevalent in today’s society if it weren’t for the campaigners and individuals who fought for change.
+The dark history of LGBT conversion therapy hasn’t quite been eradicated yet.
+But with so many more people signing petitions to legally ban LGBT conversion therapies, progress is certainly being made.